AUTHOR VISITS AND OTHER FUN APPEARANCES AND EVENTS

 "The students are inspired to write more and we may even have some future authors. :) Just hearing about your journey shows students (and adults) that we all have bad days but the most important thing is to keep going.
 When the students heard you they could relate to that powerful message.
 You also showed all of us that writing should be fun and creative and not just an assignment from a teacher.
 Your visit will hold lasting memories for students and we hope you can come visit again soon!" —Amy, Reading Specialist

 "We are so lucky, as a school, to have experienced your work and process first hand.
 I am always touched to see how creativity begins in childhood and how it is nurtured and cultivated through to adulthood.
 Your literary beginnings via the conduit of birthdays and love of animals was clear and provided such a deep understanding of narrative and its connection to a life lived.
 When my daughter returned home, we immediately began reading one of the Anna, Banana books and she didn't want me to stop until she was ready to go to sleep.
 This morning, instead of eating breakfast, she reread The Teacher's Pet." —Tina, Meet the Author Program Chair

 I offer a select number of free Skype visits with classrooms or libraries (groups of 18 students or more) that have read one of my books together.
 If you are interested in setting up a Skype visit, please email me at anicamroserissi at gmail dot com.
-These 20-minute interactive Q&A sessions are best for students in 2nd, 3rd, and 4th grades.
+These 20-minute interactive Q&A sessions are best for students in first through fifth grades.

 For classrooms or libraries that would like a Skype visit but have not read one of my books together, or for groups smaller than 18 students, I charge $50 for a 20-minute session (Q&A) or $100 for a 45-minute session (presentation plus Q&A).